keepertech/kt.jsonapi/docs/introduction.rst

 (``author``).

-Generating a JSON:API representation of an ``Article`` requires being able to adapt it to the :interface:`~kt.jsonapi.interfaces.IResource` interface.
+Generating a JSON:API representation of an ``Article`` requires being able to adapt it to the :class:`~kt.jsonapi.interfaces.IResource` interface.
 (Interfaces defined by this library are in the :mod:`kt.jsonapi.interfaces` module.)
-For this, we'll need an implementation of :interface:`~kt.jsonapi.interfaces.IResource` that takes an instance of :class:`Article` as an argument::
+For this, we'll need an implementation of :class:`~kt.jsonapi.interfaces.IResource` that takes an instance of :class:`Article` as an argument::

     import kt.jsonapi.interfaces